 One-day Orientation: This begins on your selected start date and all volunteers will attend.
 It covers everything you need to know for your volunteer program in Vietnam, including an introduction to the Vietnam program, the local team, general rules and a class on the local culture and language.
 In the afternoon, you’ll learn about the local projects, go on a walking tour of the local area, and arrange your SIM card.
 The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socialising.

 Introduction Week Orientation: The Introduction Week begins on your selected start date and runs for five days.
 This option is very popular among IVHQ volunteers as you’ll gain a deeper understanding of the Vietnamese culture, a true appreciation of local life and have extra time to bond with your fellow volunteers.
 You’ll also get to see some of Ho Chi Minh’s notable landmarks, visit markets and take a Vietnamese cooking class.
 Plus, it’s a great way to help settle the culture shock you can face when arriving in Vietnam.

-Introduction Week does incur an additional US$25 (approximately £19) surcharge to cover the additional costs.
-There is also the chance to add the opportunity to explore the famous Cu Chi Tunnels during Introduction Week for an extra US$25 (approximately £19).
-If you wish to participate in the Introduction Week and Cu Chi Tunnel visit, you can indicate this on your application form or let your Program Manager know once you have been accepted.
+Introduction Week does incur an additional Add on for US$400 (approximately £333) to cover the additional costs.
+If you wish to participate in the Introduction Week, you can indicate this on your application form or let your Program Manager know once you have been accepted.